 University of Texas Health Science Center has filed 275 labor condition applications for H1B visa and 0 labor certifications for green card from fiscal year 2011 to 2013.
 University of Texas Health Science Center was ranked 600 among all visa sponsors.
 Please note that 26 LCA for H1B Visa and 0 LC for green card have been denied or withdrawn during the same period.

 University of Texas Health Science Center had filed 1419 LCA and 38 LC from fiscal year 2001 to 2010.
 Click here to view filing history

 |Top Green Card Jobs:||no records|

-Note: Above table reports Labor Condition Application(LCA) and Labor Certification(LC) filed by University of Texas Health Science Center for H1B visa and green card.
+Note: Before University of Texas Health Science Center can hire foreign workers permanently or temporarily, it must file labor certifications with the Department of Labor(DOL), demonstrating that it is paying the required wage for the positions in the geographic region where the jobs are located.
+Above table reports Labor Condition Application(LCA) for H1B visa and Labor Certification(LC) for green card filed by University of Texas Health Science Center.
 The data only indicates the number of applications filed by University of Texas Health Science Center.
 It does not mean that University of Texas Health Science Center actually got the visa and hired the workers.

 Department of Labor(DOL) typically certifies more than 3 times the number of foreign work requests than the number of H1B visas issued by USCIS.
 So there is no one to one relationship between the number of workers certified by the DOL and the number of H1B work visas issued by the United States Citizenship and Immigration Services (USCIS).